cau777/sudoku_solver/README.md

 # Sudoku Solver

-An algorithm made in rust to solve sudoku boards of various sizes efficiently.
+An algorithm made in rust to solve sudoku puzzles of various sizes efficiently.
 It's implemented in Rust and runs in the browser using Web Assembly.
 The project includes a modern interface made in React to visualise the algorithm step-by-step.